DrSajid/Git_Basic_Understanding/README.md

     git reset --mixed  hashID  <! -- Will reset to given hash, keeping changes in working>
     git reset --hard   hashID  <! -- Will reset to given hash, discard any changes>

-Suggestion: checkout a seperate branch and than reset from their.
+Suggestion: check out a separate branch and then reset from there.

 ## stash

-Help to temporay saves current changes, so can be recovered later for use.
+Help to temporarily save current changes, so can be recovered later for use.

     git stash save Name_of_Stash    <! save the current changes in the stash>
     git stash list                  <! list all the stash>